Immigration And The Prevention Of Insanity (1913)

 Before discussing any changes in the immigration law, it may be worthwhile to consider the existing provisions that one may utilize to exclude insane and mentally defective immigrants.

-The Immigration Law of 1907 provides that the following persons shall be excluded from the United States: "All idiots, imbeciles, insane persons, and persons who have been insane within five years, persons who have had two or more attacks of insanity at any time previously. . . " The law is sufficiently definite, but immigrants cannot be selected by legislation.
+The Immigration Law of 1907 provides that the following persons shall be excluded from the United States: "All idiots, imbeciles, insane persons, and persons who have been insane within five years, persons who have had two or more attacks of insanity at any time previously. . . " The law is sufficiently definite, but legislation cannot select immigrants.

-The Immigration Law provides (Section 17) that all arriving aliens' physical and mental examination shall be made by medical officers of the United States Public Health Service.
-The medical examination of immigrants used to be made by civil physicians.
+The Immigration Law (Section 17) provides that all arriving aliens' physical and mental examinations shall be made by medical officers of the United States Public Health Service.
+Previously, the medical examination of immigrants was done by civil physicians.
 Still, this duty was transferred to the Marine Hospital Service (as it was then known) more than twenty years ago.

 It would be difficult to find a body of physicians better fitted for this duty than the medical officers of this corps.
-They serve in all infected ports of call of the world and are familiar, through personal observation, with the strange diseases of strange lands.
+They serve in all infected ports of call of the world.
+Through personal observation, they are familiar with the strange diseases of strange lands.

 Their quarantine experience gives them special knowledge of ships and ship sanitation.
-The scientific work in which the Public Health Service is engaged fits its officers for the pathological examination, which forms a part of the work at some ports of entry.
-They are commissioned officers of the Government and entirely outside the influence of polities.
+The scientific work in which the Public Health Service is engaged prepares its officers for pathological examination, which forms part of the work at some ports of entry.
+They are commissioned government officers and are entirely outside the influence of politics.

-This provision is an excellent one, but, unfortunately, the law fails to define the scope of the medical examination, provide primarily for a mental examination, or provide that there shall be proper facilities, including the services of interpreters.
+This provision is an excellent one, but unfortunately, the law fails to define the scope of the medical examination, provide primarily for a mental examination, or provide that proper facilities shall be provided, including the services of interpreters.

-All these matters are left to the discretion of the officials who administer the Immigration Law.
-They are necessarily determined by the funds available, the importance attached to them by lay officials, and the general interest which seems to be taken by the public in this part of the examination of arriving aliens.
+All these matters are left to the discretion of the officials who administer Immigration Law.
+They are determined by the funds available, the importance attached to them by lay officials, and the general interest taken by the public in this part of the examination of arriving aliens.

 There is always to be reckoned with the insistent demand of steamship companies for the shortest detention possible.
 It is very doubtful if the framers of the Immigration Law intended that ample facilities for such examination should rest upon such precarious footing.